free-beer/squixtures/README.md

 example above Ruby code is used to generate values for the created_at and updated_at field values.

+## Advanced Usage
+The Squixtures library makes a set of assumptions to attempt to ease the process of using fixtures.
+For example, the library assumes that a database.yml file can be found and that fixtures will be loaded into the test database specified in the database configuration.
+This is convenient but facilities have also been provided to work around these assumptions.

+To change the database configuration entry that the library will use you can change the environment setting for Squixtures by executing a line like the following before performing any fixtures loads...

+   Squixtures.environment = "development"

+If you want to alter the location that the Squixtures library obtains fixture files from you can do so with a line such as the following...

+   Squixtures.fixtures_dir = "/my/fixtures/directory"

+By default Squixtures does not make use of transactions when loading fixtures.
+You can specifying the use of transactions on a per fixture basis with a line such as the following...

+   Squixtures.transactional = true

 ## Platform Independence
 The Sequel library has been used in minimize the amount of RDBMS specific code exists in the library.
 Unfortunately, it's impossible to be complete free of